socializer/socializer/README.md

 [![Dependency Status](https://gemnasium.com/dominicgoulet/socializer.png)](https://gemnasium.com/dominicgoulet/socializer)
 [![Gem Version](https://badge.fury.io/rb/socializer.png)](http://badge.fury.io/rb/socializer)

+# Important notice!

+Socializer is **not ready for production** yet.
+It's a work in progress.
+If you would like to get involved, fork and work!
+Or contact me at dominic.goulet@icloud.com.

 # Socializer

 Socializer is a rails engine fully dedicated to adding social network capabilities so you can focus